 We previously referenced a report by CNBC about a forthcoming transfer of wealth in this country.
 It’s happening as baby boomers pass on their estates to younger generations.
 Boomers are the most prosperous generation in our nation’s history.
-They will bequeath $68 trillion dollars over the next 25 years, according to CNBC.
+According to CNBC, they will bequeath $68 trillion dollars over the next 25 years.
 Proper estate planning is a must to ensure the bulk of this wealth gets to the intended recipients.

 Mistake #1: Not creating a last will and testament

-Even if you’ve sketched out a estate planning strategy with a client, the absence of a will can render it useless.
-That’s because when an individual passes away without a will, they die intestate.
+Even if you’ve sketched out an estate planning strategy with a client, the absence of a will can render it useless.
+That’s because individuals die intestate when they pass away without a will.
 (Investopedia says this also applies if a will is deemed legally invalid.)
 Distribution of their estate becomes the responsibility of the probate court.

 Often, family members meant to receive the assets have to spend significant sums of money proving their relationship to the person.
-This, according to The Money Guy Show website, creates a hot mess for everyone involved.
-The website noted this statistic from online software company EstateExec: an average executor will spend 570 hours to settle such a messy estate.
+According to The Money Guy Show website, this creates a hot mess for everyone involved.
+The website noted this statistic from the online software company EstateExec: an average executor will spend 570 hours to settle such a messy estate.

 Mistake #2: Beneficiaries not designated or updated